Damping of phonons in one-dimensional quantum fluids

+The closest experimental evidence to date comes from relaxation of coherently split 1D Bose gases~\cite{Hofferberth2007}, where interference contrast decays as $\propto\exp[-(t/t_0)^{2/3}]$.
+This was shown theoretically~\cite{Burkov_PhysRevLett.98.200404,Stimming2011} to be the generalized Laplace transform~\cite{Bosch2021} of an ensemble of Andreev-damped modes, consistent with Eq.~(\ref{def:Andreev_damping}).
+However, this constitutes only indirect evidence: the measurement integrates over all thermally populated modes rather than resolving individual phonon lifetimes, and probes the phase sector rather than the density channel.
+On the other hand, Bragg spectroscopy has previously been used to probe the excitation spectrum of a Bose–Einstein condensate~\cite{steinhauer2002excitation}.
+In those measurements, however, individual modes were not spectrally resolved and the observed linewidths were dominated by Fourier and inhomogeneous broadening rather than intrinsic damping.
+Consequently, no information on phonon lifetimes could be extracted.
+Direct, mode-resolved access to phonon lifetimes in the density channel has therefore remained the missing experiment, and forms the central advance of the present work.

-Here, we overcome this challenge by resonantly driving individual phonon excitations in a quasi-1D Bose gas and tracking the evolution of their coherent amplitude in time.
-This approach provides a direct test of Eq.~(\ref{PD:1}) and offers a new window into the microscopic decoherence mechanisms in low-dimensional quantum fluids.
-In addition, we implement three distinct protocols to initiate wave packet propagation in the Bose gas, allowing us to collectively excite low-momentum phononic modes over a wide range of perturbation amplitudes.
-This reveals a crossover from a regime dominated by phonon–phonon scattering to a highly nonlinear regime, characterized by wave-breaking dynamics.
+Here, we resonantly excite individual phononic modes in a quasi-1D Bose gas and directly measure their coherent dynamics.
+This enables excitations with perturbation amplitudes as low as $4\%$ of the linear density, allowing the first direct quantitative test of Andreev's universal hydrodynamic prediction for phonon damping (Eq.~(\ref{def:Andreev_damping})).

+We complement the single-mode measurements with three wave packet excitation protocols that collectively populate low-momentum phononic modes over a controlled range of amplitudes (Fig.~\ref{fig:schemes}(c)), revealing a crossover from from a regime dominated by phonon branching and merging to a highly nonlinear regime, characterized by wave-breaking.

-In our setup, the quasi-condensate is prepared on an atom chip \cite{atomchips}, where a cigar-shaped magnetic trap is overlaid with an optical dipole potential that defines the geometry of the system in the longitudinal direction.
-The experiments are carried out in a box-shaped trap that discretizes the allowed wave number as $k = \frac{\pi}{L}j$, where $L$ is the system size and $j=1,2,3,...$ labels the mode number.
-The box trap is realized by shining a blue-detuned laser beam onto an opaque mask, aligned parallel to the longitudinal axis of the atomic cloud, thereby creating two hard walls on the underlying shallow harmonic confinement (refer to Section A of the Supplemental material for more details).
+In our setup, the quasi-condensate is prepared on an AtomChip~\cite{atomchips}, where a cigar-shaped magnetic trap is overlaid with an optical dipole potential that defines the geometry of the system in the longitudinal direction.
+The experiments are carried out in a box-shaped trap that discretizes the allowed wave number as $k = \frac{\pi}{L}j$, where $L$ is the box size and $j=1,2,3,...$ labels the mode number.
+Note that the discretization of the levels in a box trap does not change the form of the r.h.s. of Eq.(\ref{def:Andreev_damping}), originally obtained~\cite{Andreev1980} in the thermodynamic limit (i.e., for a continuous spectrum of $k$).
+The box trap in our experiment is realized by shining a blue-detuned laser beam onto an opaque mask, aligned parallel to the longitudinal axis of the atomic cloud, thereby creating two hard walls on the underlying shallow harmonic confinement (see Fig.~\ref{fig:schemes}(a) and Methods).